-Business leaders say additional pressure is being placed on the landscape and services and a plan is needed to enable tourists to continue to enjoy their visit.
+Business leaders say additional pressure is being placed on the landscape and services and a plan is needed to enable tourists to continue to enjoy their visitors.

 A campaign is underway to improve car parking and bus services, but Rob Ware of tourism group Skyeconnect said a long-term strategy is needed for the second most popular tourist destination after Edinburgh.